logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/key-points-modification-tool/keypoint-object-detection.md

 2. Varying the **Min Accuracy** value, again to optimize accuracy;
 3. Varying the training image \(that is, opening other .png files\), to test your settings against various other images that will be encountered during actual testing.

-**Adding & removing active keypoints**: Keypoints may be toggled between their inactive and active states by clicking on them individually, effectively adding or removing them from the current keypoint profile.
+Adding & removing active keypoints: Keypoints may be toggled between their inactive and active states by clicking on them individually, effectively adding or removing them from the current keypoint profile.
 You can also drag your mouse over the image to select a rectangular region, then click either **Active All** or **Inactive All** to affect all keypoints in the selected area.
 Without a region selected, the **Active All** or **Inactive All** buttons pertain to the entire image.

 Note that, when in Match mode \(discussed in a bit\), you can activate or deactivate baseline keypoints via the training image, again either individually or within selection rectangles. \(That is, you can turn keypoints on or off in the training image to have their corresponding keypoints in the baseline activated or deactivated.\) The training image in unaffected.
 Instead, the best-match correspondence lines connecting the two images determine which baseline keypoints are affected.